Who Are We?

 Collaborative Approach to Indigenous Student Support

-Indigenous Services collaborative model recognizes that it takes a shared approach to supporting Indigenous students in their academic journey.
-In collaboration with University partners and Indigenous communities within and outside the institution, Indigenous Services aims to nurture cooperative relationships based on mutual respect.
+The Indigenous Student Centre collaborative model recognizes that it takes a shared approach to supporting Indigenous students in their academic journey.
+In collaboration with University partners and Indigenous communities within and outside the institution, the Indigenous Student Centre aims to nurture cooperative relationships based on mutual respect.

 The collaborative model uses the back of a turtle shell to illustrate the cycle of work and key players involved.
 The turtle shell also exemplifies Indigenous ways of knowing as the foundation for working respectfully with Indigenous communities and in a culturally-relevant way within the institution.

-The areas of significance embedded in the collaborative model cycle are: Vision, Mission, and Wholistic Program & Services; Indigenous Services three goals; and finally, evaluation.
+The areas of significance embedded in the collaborative model cycle are: Vision, Mission, and Wholistic Program & Services; The Indigenous Student Centre three goals; and finally, evaluation.